gabriel3312cl/cypress-mastery-realworld-app/test-charters/authentication.md

 # Authentication
 should redirect unauthenticated user to home page

-should allow a visitor to sign-up, login, and logout

 ## Sign up
+should redirect to home page after sign up as logged in

 should display signup errors:
 - when username is empty
 - when username is taken